Sir Toby Belch

 Key Takeaways

-- The Cakes and Ale Defender: "Dost thou think, because thou art virtuous, there shall be no more cakes and ale?" is the play's most-quoted single sentence on festivity, and Hazlitt's "unanswerable" comic philosophy.
+• The Cakes and Ale Defender: "Dost thou think, because thou art virtuous, there shall be no more cakes and ale?" is the play's most-quoted defence of festivity, and the case against the killjoy in a single sentence.

-- The Falstaffian Uncle: Sir Toby has more speeches than any other figure in the play (152), and he is one of Shakespeare's most fully drawn comic patriarchs — drinking, manipulating, ruling the household by force of comic personality.
+• The Falstaffian Uncle: Sir Toby has more speeches than any other figure in the play (152), and he is one of Shakespeare's most fully drawn comic patriarchs, drinking, manipulating, and ruling the household by force of comic personality.

-- The Cynical Patron: The flattery of Sir Andrew across four acts is the play's most sustained portrait of a transactional friendship, and the 5.1 dismissal — "an ass-head and a coxcomb and a knave" — is its exposed conclusion.
+• The Cynical Patron: The flattery of Sir Andrew across four acts is the play's most sustained portrait of a transactional friendship, and the A5S1 dismissal, "an ass-head and a coxcomb and a knave", is its exposed conclusion.

 Study Questions and Analysis